Need to know

 Noon; earliest check-in, noon.
 Both are flexible, subject to availability.

 Rates usually exclude à la carte breakfast.
-If you book a Luxury room or suite, return transfers from the airport or train station are included.
+If you book a Luxury room or suite, one-way transfer from Marco Polo Airport or Venice's train station are included.

 The palace has a very distinguished history: it has housed some of the city’s most respected figures and hosted elite events and parties.